smallwat3r/shhh/README.md

 * Shhh at http://localhost:5000 (native Flask) or http://localhost (Gunicorn <> Nginx)
 * MySQL data records using Adminer via http://localhost:8080/
 * Celery monitoring using Flower via http://localhost:8888/

-_Note that Adminer and Flower are not running within the Nginx config example_
+_Note that Adminer and Flower are not running within Nginx._

 </details>